MateoGreil/netsurv-ruby/README.md

 # netsurv-ruby

-Ruby implementation of the sofiactl / netsurv protocol
+Ruby implementation client of the sofiactl / netsurv protocol

 Other project like this one :